NaoiseGaffney/BookRepository/README.md

 	* [Change Password Page](documentation/LH_Mobile_Change_Password_Page.pdf)
 	* [Admin Dashboard](documentation/LH_Mobile_Admin_Dashboard_Page.pdf)

-Google Chrome LightHouse highlights the following observations:
+Google Chrome LightHouse highlights the following critical observations:

-* Performance: Slow loading of images due to blocking features.
+**Performance:** Slow loading of images due to blocking features and use of '.png' instead of next-gen formats.
 I can't remove the blocking features as they are CDN's (Google Fonts, Materialize CSS, Osano Cookie Consent) that are vital to the functionaly and UX Design of the Book Repository.
 I could minify my 'style.css' though due to its small size will not gain much in terms of performance.
-	* Having tested extensively on several real devices (Apple MacBook Pro, Samsung Galaxy Note 10+ 5G, Apple iPhone 8, Jolla, Huawei Y6) it's clear that performance is not an issue.
+Some images could be resized, however, the performance-gain is negligable and I don't want to ruin the background image as it looks good on all devices on all screen sizes (Apple iPhone 8 and Huawei Y6 to 4K Ultra-Wide 32" display).
+Instead of using CDN's I could download the extentions/frameworks/libraries to potentially speed up performance.
+Having tested extensively on several real devices (Apple MacBook Pro, Samsung Galaxy Note 10+ 5G, Apple iPhone 8, Jolla, Huawei Y6) it's clear that performance is not an issue.
 In fact, the Book Repository is faster on Heroku than on my local machine.
-* Accessibility:
-	* hh
-* Best Practices:
-	* hh
-* SEO:
-	* dd
-* Progressive Web App:
-	* hh
+Running the Flask Debug Toolbar Profiler places the slowest load to less than 200 ms for the heaviest pages (Member's and Search Results Pages).

+**Accessibility:** On pages with option menus and toggle switches, labels exist and are readable by a screen reader though they are placed a little differently due to a Materialize CSS 1.0.0 undocumented feature (bug), and this is highlighted by LightHouse.
+Materilize CSS 1.0.0 and Flask/Jinja rendering of some elements such as the toggle switch and options menu make them challenging to style and label.
+For example, I kept an empty `<span></span>` to render the label for the toggle switch or it would disappear.
+All pages pass the Nu HTML Checker so the approach is fine from a syntactic perspective.

+**Best Practices:** Some concerns regarding skewed images, the Book Repository Logo and my "ego-page" tab image are fine on screen sizes of all sizes.
+The Book Repository Logo needs to be large enough to be seen on small screen, yet small enough to fit on the navigatiion bar for screens of all sizes.
+To the naked eye it looks great (IM(H)O).
+There is a concern raised regarding the tap-target-sizes for mobile devices, the view (teal eye icon), the edit (blue pencil icon), and the delete (pink bin icon) features on the book spines on the Member's amd Search Results pages.
+Making the images larger will squeeze the title and author text too much, making it a poor user experience on small devices.
+My fat fingers (larger than normal hands , and also thicker fingers) work well on the mobile devices I've tried them on with these icon sizes.

+**SEO:** I don't have a 'robots.txt' though Heroku may well have one (I don't know).
+Other concerns are not an issue.

+**Progressive Web App:** Speed (performance) is raised as a concern and is already discussed under the Performance heading above.
+Regarding HTTP not being redirected to HTTPS, this concerns the static components mainly (JS, CSS, non-book Images) and on Heroku Production all access is HTTPS, though can be accessed if the URL is changed manually to using HTTP instead.

-Coverage: 'style.css'
+#### Coverage: 'style.css'

 All CSS statements are used when testing the application in full (every page and feature).

 ![Section Divider: Testing and Validation, and Continuous Delivery and Deployment](documentation/section%20divider.png)

-## Continuous Delivery and Deployment
+## Continuous Delivery and Deployment (Deployment)
 ![CDD - Development and Test Cycle](documentation/CDD%20-%20Development%20and%20Test%20Cycle.png)

 ![CDD - Technology Stack](documentation/CDD%20-%203D%20Technlogy%20Stack.png)